prisma/prisma-engines/README.md

 The queries can be logged by setting the `LOG_QUERIES` environment variable to any value.
 They'll be logged at the `INFO` level and are visible when having a logger in scope.

+The `FMT_SQL` environment variable can be used to log _formatted_ SQL queries.
+Beware, the `fmt-sql` feature must be enabled too.

 ## Security